This creamy vegan coconut corn chowder is particularly delicious chilled and topped with plenty of sweet crispy dates

 - Heat the olive oil in a small skillet.
 Line a plate with paper towels nearby.

 - Add cornstarch to a shallow plate.
 Lightly dust sliced dates in cornstarch by dropping them on the plate and rolling them around.
-Brush of any excess cornstarch before adding dates to the hot pan.
+Brush off any excess cornstarch before adding dates to the hot pan.
 Pan-fry, tossing constantly, until dates just begin to brown.
 They can burn easily, so this is a hands-on job.

 - Transfer crispy dates to the paper towel-lined plate, spread them out so they don’t stick together, and allow to cool completely.
 They will crisp up as they cool.

 To make the chowder:

 - Heat olive oil in a large stock pot over medium heat.
 When the oil is hot, add onions, reduce heat to medium-low let cook for 1-2 minutes, and add garlic and ginger.
 Cook for 4-5 minutes, stirring often, until onions are translucent.

 - Add diced potatoes and season liberally with salt and pepper.

-- Add corn kernels, reserving about 1 cup raw, and kaffir lime leaves, if using.
+- Add corn kernels, reserving about 1 cup raw.
 Stir in coconut milk and 2 cups of corn stock and bring just to a boil.
 Reduce to a simmer and let simmer until potatoes are fork-tender, 5-10 minutes.

-- To puree the soup, let cool slightly, remove kaffir lime leaves, and use an immersion blender or transfer to a regular blender.
+- To puree the soup, let cool slightly, and use an immersion blender or transfer to a regular blender.
 If using a blender, you will likely need to work in batches so the hot soup doesn’t erupt.
 Be careful!

 - Stir in lime juice and reserved raw corn kernels.
 Garnish with crispy dates, cilantro, scallions and toasted coconut, if desired.